 Is this your attitude toward rewards?
-Then you should get the Capital One® Quicksilver® Cash Rewards Credit Card because it has the easiest-to-understand cash back program.
+Then you should get the Citi Double Cash Card because it has the simple, yet generous, cash back program.

-For no annual fee, you get a unlimited 1.5% cash back on everything you purchase.
-That’s it.
-How’s that for simple?
+For no annual fee, you get an unlimited 1% cash back on everything you purchase.
+Plus, whenever you pay your balance, get another 1% cash back on the payment amount (e.g., a $1,000 payment toward your card balance means you get $10 cash back).
 No bonus categories to track.
 No spending limits to avoid.

-In the end, though, the simple cash back program should be the primary reason that you go with the Quicksilver card.
+In the end, though, the simple cash back program should be the primary reason that you go with the Double Cash card.

-- Pros: Simple 1.5% cash back program on all purchases
+- Pros: Earn up to 2% cash back on all purchases with no limits

 Are you regularly slugging a cart-full of groceries down the aisles of your local supermarket?
 If so, you must be dreading that grocery store bill at the register… and the financial dent on your wallet.

 But don’t fret, there’s the American Express Blue Cash Preferred card — a cash back credit card that is a must for any big-time grocery shopper.